119-Win Red Sox Cement Legacy as 1 of MLB's Greatest Teams Ever with Title

 "He's done a lot of other things, too," Bradley, one of Betts' best friends on the team, said.
 "He's done a lot for his hometown in Tennessee.
 It's not just one thing.
 He does it all."

-From what could have been a soul-crushing 18-inning loss here in Game 3, the Red Sox bounced right back to steal a 4-0 lead and Game 4 from the Dodgers in what Dombrowski called “one of the biggest wins that I’ve seen in my career of any club I’ve been with.”
+From what could have been a soul-crushing, 18-inning loss here in Game 3, the Red Sox bounced right back to steal a 4-0 Dodgers lead and Game 4 in what Dombrowski called "one of the biggest wins that I've seen in my career of any club I've been with."

 That started earlier in the day Saturday with an impromptu team breakfast that included families—wives, kids, parents, grandparents—in the team hotel on the morning after that 18-inning loss that lifted spirits instantly.
 It was the first such team breakfast for these Red Sox.